Skip Navigation

 Lead Instructor: Karen Herschberger-Braker DVM’10, assistant teaching professor, Department of Comparative Biosciences and Pathobiological Sciences

-Participants will work with live animals to learn the basics of physical examination and handling.
-We’ll explore comparative anatomical features, drawing on knowledge of the human form, and the basics of health and well-care in our veterinary patients.
-We’ll explore the depth and breadth of the veterinary profession through many fun, hands-on activities.
+See your love for animals grow as you work with live animals to learn the basics of physical examination and handling.
+You’ll explore comparative anatomical features, drawing on knowledge of the human form, and the basics of health and well-care in our veterinary patients.
+Then, discover the depth and breadth of the veterinary profession through many fun, hands-on activities.

 Anticipated Activities: